 Tooth loss is among the most common oral problems in dentistry.
 It affects children and adults alike.
 Premature tooth loss can lead to various oral complications like improper bites, dental pain, and bone loss, to mention a few.
 Many factors that cause you to lose your other teeth also result in missing molars.
 They include:

 Technically, when people lose their molars, there is a temptation to skip restorative treatment.
 The reason is that they are not visible when you smile.
-However, many complications could arise from failure to seek treatment from a dentist near you after losing your molars.
+However, many complications could arise from failure to seek treatment from a dentist near me after losing your molars.

 It is a restorative oral appliance offering removable and temporary solutions to tooth loss.
 It is also known as an acrylic removable partial denture.
 A flipper tooth is a lightweight partial denture that can replace one or more missing teeth.
 Usually, oral flippers serve as temporary solutions to allow your gums and jawbone to heal after tooth extraction before getting an actual implant.
 Therefore, instead of being without teeth until your mouth heals well enough to receive a tooth implant, you can replace the lost tooth with dental flippers.